Julien Razafimanazato: Minister

-Moderator of the anti-Ravalomanana movement in France with the association for the interest and the defense of national unity of Madagascar (Madagascar ASSIDU) since 2002, Julien Razafimanazato, immigrated to France, returns to the country to participate in the 2009 movement led by the President of the Transition Andry Rajoelina.
+Moderator of the anti-Ravalomanana movement in France with the association for the interest and the defense of national unity of Madagascar (Madagascar ASSIDU) since 2002, Julien Razafimanazato, immigrated to France, returns to the country to participate in the 2009 putsch led by the president of the Transition Andry Rajoelina.
 He took part in the conquest of the departments on the Place du 13 May and is rewarded for his actions by the position of the Minister of Sports of the first government of Monja Roindefo.
 He was then appointed Minister of Education, a post he held until 2011.
 It must give way in the government during the establishment of the first government of Albert Camille Vital, but it does not matter abandoning his political career.
 The Minister of Education Razafimanazato Julien, was invited by the Unesco, as part of the 35th session of the General Conference of this specialized agency of the United Nations to 23 October 2009.
 On that occasion, the minister made on behalf of the Republic of Madagascar.